Day of Reflection Sub Group

 Like all Sub Groups of HTR, the membership of the Day of Reflection Sub Group is diverse.

 Kevin Cooper has been a press photographer for over 25 years.
 A trade union activist and Civic Forum member, he is interested in news and current affairs, freedom of expression, equality, human rights, truth, peace and reconciliation.
-He grew up in East Belfast and is now living north of the city.
+He grew up in East Belfast and is now living in the north of the city.
 Former Vice Chair of the Sub Group.

 Maura Kiely is the founder of the Cross Group which has been in existence for 31 years.